 A positive test does not necessarily mean you have cancer, and a negative tests does not necessarily mean you don't or never will.
 These tests are just a guide and while they can be reassuring they can also indicate a need for further investigations.

 Some cancers are detected by measuring certain proteins in the blood, and these can be used to monitor treatment in people who have had that particular cancer, or to see if it might be coming back.
-Tumour marker tests are not necessarily diagnostic of cancer and their use as sceening tests are not established or even recommended; false positives can cause distress and anxiety and even invasive investigation.
+Tumour marker tests are not necessarily diagnostic of cancer and their use as sceening tests is not established or even recommended; false positives can cause distress and anxiety and even invasive investigation.
 False negatives can also provide undue reassurance.